-Welcome to the Fermata weblog!
-On these pages we try to describe the nature and breadth of our work in sustainable recreation and tourism.
+Welcome to the Fermata Inc weblog!
+On these pages we try to describe the nature and breadth of our work in sustainable recreation, tourism, and the interpretive arts.
 Yes, that’s a mouthful, and not wholly accurate.
 But describing what we do is difficult.
 Showing what we do is much simpler.

 So what is a fermata (a question that we are constantly asked)?

 The fermata is a musical symbol, often called the “bird’s eye.”
 The fermata directs a musician to hold a note longer than indicated by the note value.
 In other words, the musician should sustain the musical tone until directed to continue with the score.